lashmanovSergey/alfactf_2025/Palm_tree_with_Bitcoins.md

 #### Analysis:

-Here we see shop web-application, that enables us to by some products.
+Here we see shop web-application, that enables us to buy some products.
 Back-end of the server is written on javascript and given to us, so we can examine code.
 Lets check the following function:

 ```javascript